Esther

 Seek Vaccination

 Option two is to seek vaccination if you haven’t had it already.
 It may be free in your country’s STD healthcare test system, or you may need to pay.
 It takes a few months to complete the course of three shots.
 Gardasil 9 covers the two strains that cause 90% of warts, plus 7 prevalent high-risk strains.
-You also need to be aware of tests that people can have types are not covered by the vaccine.
+You also need to be aware of kits that people can have types are not covered by the vaccine.

 Proceed with Precautions

 Using sex toys, or your hands, is fine, as long as you wash your hands before touching your genitals and don’t share toys.
-You may feel comfortable receiving oral sex (bearing in mind that they could have a concurrent oral STD infection, but there’s no way to know unless they have actual oral warts or an instant test kit – but the same is true of anyone you meet).
+You may feel comfortable receiving oral sex (bearing in mind that they could have a concurrent oral STI infection, but there’s no way to know unless they have actual oral warts or an instant kit – but the same is true of anyone you meet).
 There are lots of other fun things you can do that are sexual or otherwise while you wait.

 Accepting the Risk

-Nobody can define your comfort level, and it’s up to you whether you go ahead with sex, get a test for the variant and have a relationship with someone who tests positive with HPV.
+Nobody can define your comfort level, and it’s up to you whether you go ahead with sex, get a kit for the variant and have a relationship with someone who tests positive with HPV.
 Think it through and weigh up how you feel.